The Kashmir Conflict-

 All the Governments in Islamabad continued to persuade a

-lying with UN on the question that, Pakistan had not invaded J & K
+lying to the UN on the question that, Pakistan had not invaded J & K

-territory, and, do not have had any troop-presence in that state.
+territory, and, do not have any troop presence in that state.
 The fact

 lie and deception.
-The Government of Pakistan claim to be a Muslim State and on
+The Government of Pakistan claims to be a Muslim State and on

 the same argument, they wanted Kashmir to join them.
 The Prophet of Islam

-presented to his people, as per Islamic History, a human social behaviour.
+presented to his people, as per Islamic History, a human social behavior.
 He

 asked people, if I would say to you that an army is behind this mountain coming